fatiihozkann/fatiihozkann/README.md

 # Hello! 👋 My name is Fatih Ozkan

-I am a fourth-year PhD student in Quantitative Methods at Baylor University.
+I am a fourth-year PhD candidate in Quantitative Methods at Baylor University.

 For more info on who I am, feel free to check out my [personal website](https://fatihozkann.com/).